List of NBA annual 3-point field goal percentage leaders

 Kyle Korver has both the most seasons leading the league in 3-point field goal percentage and the highest single-season percentage.

-In basketball, a three-point field goal (also known as a "three-pointer" or "3-pointer") is a field goal made from beyond the three-point line, a designated arc radiating from the basket.
-A successful attempt is worth three points, in contrast to the two points awarded for shots made inside the three-point line.
-The National Basketball Association's (NBA) three-point shooting percentage leader is the player with the highest three-point field goal percentage in a given season.
-The statistic was first recognized in the 1979–80 season when the three-point line was first implemented that season.
-To qualify as a three-point shooting leader, the player must have at least 82 three-point field goals made.
-This has been the entry criterion since the 2013–14 season.
+In basketball, a three-point field goal (also known as a "3-pointer" or "3-pointer") is a field goal made from beyond the 3-point line, a designated arc radiating from the basket.
+A successful attempt is worth 3 points, in contrast to the two points awarded for shots made inside the 3-point line.
+The National Basketball Association's (NBA) 3-point shooting percentage leader is the player with the highest 3-point field goal percentage in a given season.
+The statistic was first recognized in the 1979–80 NBA season when the 3-point line was first implemented that season.
+To qualify as a 3-point shooting leader, the player must have at least 82 3-point field goals made.
+This has been the entry criterion since the 2013–14 NBA season.

-Kyle Korver has led the league in three-point shooting percentage a record four times, while Craig Hodges, Steve Kerr, and Jason Kapono have each done it twice.
-Kapono and Korver are the only players to do so in consecutive seasons.
-Korver, who shot 53.64% from beyond the arc in the 2009–10 season, holds the all-time record for three-point field goal percentage in a season (min.
+Kyle Korver has led the league in 3-point shooting percentage a record four times, Luke Kennard led the league in 3-point shooting percentage three times, while Joe Harris, Craig Hodges, Steve Kerr and Jason Kapono have each done it twice.
+Jason Kapono and Kyle Korver are the only players to do so in consecutive seasons.
+Kyle Korver, who shot 53.64% from beyond the arc in 2009–10 NBA season, holds the all-time record for 3-point field goal percentage in a season (min.
 110 attempts).
 Tony Snell, who is not included on the list, shot an all-time high 56.9% from beyond the arc (min.
-50 attempts) in the 2020–21 season on 62 makes and 109 attempts.
+50 attempts) in 2020–21 NBA season on 62 made and 109 attempts.

-None of the leaders in this statistic have been inducted into the Naismith Memorial Basketball Hall of Fame.
+None of the leaders in this statistics have been inducted into the Naismith Memorial Basketball Hall of Fame.